knative/community/REPOSITORY-GUIDELINES.md

 Working groups are responsible for the upkeep of their repositories and are expected to keep a high quality bar.
-Inactive or non-conforming repositories should be archived, deleted, or moved out of the `knative-sandbox` organization, following the general [Procedure for Removal](#procedure-for-removal) for repositories.
+Inactive or non-conforming repositories should be archived, deleted, or moved out of the `knative-extensions` organization, following the general [Procedure for Removal](#procedure-for-removal) for repositories.